clairetsoi1129/stock-screener/README.md

 ## To-do
 1. Rewrite the backtest
-2. Extend to include DOW and NASDAQ and ^GSPTSE in benchmark
+2. Extend to include DOW and NASDAQ in benchmark
 3. Change the watchlist to include more stocks in different markets

 ## Disclaimer

-# stock-screener
+- DO NOT use the result provided by the software 'solely' to make your trading decisions.
+- Always backtest and analyze the stocks manually before you trade.
+- The Author and the software will not be held liable for your losses.